ThomasHineXYZ/obspokemonhud/README.md

 ![Screenshot of the OBS scripts window showing OBS Pokemon HUD's properties](readme_files/screenshot_obspokemonhud.png?raw=true)

 OBSPokemonHUD is a way to have your current Pokemon team showing up in OBS and allow them to be updated by a JSON file.
-The JSON file will let you manually edit it or (eventually) use an accomponying scripts to write them for you.
+The JSON file can be manually edited or you use accompanying scripts to write them for you.

 This project is based on an idea that [ShockSlayer](https://www.youtube.com/c/shockslayer "SS's YouTube Channel") [(his Twitch)](https://twitch.tv/shockslayer "SS's Twitch") came up with.
 Originally the project was named [SSPokemonHUD](https://github.com/guitaristtom/sspokemonhud), but that was janky mess between HTML, Python, and Javascript all being used in tandem.
 The idea was that it was a just a web site that you could use as a browser source and add to your scene, that way it didn't matter what broadcasting or recording software you were using.